Storing Toxic Substances in Stables

 Dr. Jason Turner

-Jenifer Nadeau, MS, PhD, equine extension specialist at the University of Connecticut, notes that you should never store gas or diesel in your barn.
+Jenifer Nadeau, MS, PhD, associate professor and equine extension specialist at the University of Connecticut, notes that you should never store gas or diesel in your barn.
 These and other flammable or hazardous materials should be stored in another building.
 On the other hand, if there are no other options, she says these can be stored in a special cabinet designed for flammables so the materials inside won’t ignite or explode if the temperature around the cabinet rises.
 “Or you might use an old freezer or refrigerator that no longer works,” she says.

 If you do rely on a flammables cabinet, place it in a climate-controlled area of a building, with the temperature maintained well below the stored chemicals’ flashpoint, says Turner.
 And just in case an accident does happen, make sure a fire extinguisher is readily accessible in each farm building.